kirawat/kirawat.me/src/content/notes/pi-hole.md

 This indicates that another service is using port 53, which is the standard port for DNS.
 This prevents Pi-hole's DNS service from starting.

-If you're using Pi-hole on Synology NAS, make sure to uninstall **DNS Server** package, then restart Pi-hole.
+If you're using Pi-hole on Synology NAS, make sure to **uninstall DNS Server package**, then restart Pi-hole.

 ## External Links